cmelchior/asciihexgrid/README.md

 -----------------------
 For building the jar file.
 Gradle 1.6 is needed.
 Run

-    > gradle package
+    > gradle deploy

 from the command line.
-The jar can now be found in targets/asciihexgrid.jar.
+The jar can now be found in build/libs/asciihexgridprettyprinter-1.0.jar.

 5. Credit